b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 > ***58** And it came to pass that they were all convinced of the wickedness of Korihor; therefore they were all converted again unto the Lord; and this put an end to the iniquity after the manner of Korihor. ==And Korihor did go about from house to house, begging food for his support==.*

-Everyone else who Korihor talked to gets forgiven for believing Kirohor's words.
+Everyone else who Korihor talked to gets forgiven for believing Korihor's words.
 Korihor, on the other hand, believed an angel, gets fucked over sideways, and is not forgiven even after committing to change?
 Very cool, very Christlike. 👍

 &nbsp;